John Duncan Brite papers

 Copyright

-Permission to publish material from the Brigham Young College records must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Brigham Young College records must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 J. Duncan Brite was born March 4, 1901.
-He graduated from the University of Wyoming in 1922 and went on to be a fellow and research assistant at the University of Chicago where he earned a Master's degree in American history and a Doctorate in European history.
+He graduated from the University of Wyoming in 1922 and went on to be a fellow and research assistant at the University of Chicago, where he earned a master's degree in American history and a doctorate in European history.
 He taught at Kansas State College, Ohio State University, Penn State University, and Oxford University, among others.
 Brite was a professor of history at Utah State University from 1933 until his retirement in 1971.
-He was head of the Utah State History Department from 1964-1966.
+He was head of the Utah State History Department from 1964 to 1966.
 He won various awards and honors and was active in many different groups, including the Cache Valley Historical Society and the American Historical Association.
 He moved to California in 1982, where he died on July 8, 1985 at the age of 84.

 Extent